 Debt Related to Taxes

 If you owe the IRS money, there is a good chance that Chapter 13 bankruptcy is the best option for you.
 If your taxes are non-dischargeable under a Chapter 7, then you might want to consider a Chapter 13.
 The Chapter 13 process can potentially toll any interest owed during the bankruptcy, saving you a significant amount of money.
 In addition, you will have somewhere between three to five years to pay off the balance owed, making your monthly payments more affordable.
+Learn about the primary differences between Chapter 7 vs Chapter 13.

 Call a Chapter 13 Bankruptcy Lawyer Today